Enoxaparin is commonly called Clexane. Easy-to-read medicine information about Clexane – what it is, how to use it safely and possible side effects.

-Clexane is an anticoagulant or 'blood thinner' which is used to treat and prevent blood clots that can block blood vessels.
+Clexane is an anticoagulant or 'blood thinner'.
+It is used to treat and prevent blood clots, which can block your blood vessels.
 Clexane helps to reduce the risk of blood clots in your blood by stopping them from forming.
-If blood clots have already formed, Clexane can be used to reduce the size of existing blood clots by breaking them down.
+If blood clots have already formed, Clexane can be used to reduce their size by breaking them down.

-Clexane is often prescribed after operations (surgeries) such as hip or knee surgery, or abdominal surgery when your risk of getting blood clots is increased.
-Clexane is also used if a blood clot has already formed in the heart (heart attack), leg (deep vein thrombosis) or lung (pulmonary embolism).
+Clexane is often prescribed after operations (surgeries) such as hip or knee surgery, or abdominal surgery, when your risk of getting blood clots is increased.
+Clexane is also used if a blood clot has already formed in your heart (heart attack), leg (deep vein thrombosis) or lungs (pulmonary embolism).

-Clexane is given as an injection, under the skin.
+Clexane is given as an injection under your skin.
 It comes as a pre-filled syringe, which means the syringe comes filled with the medicine in it.
 It is ready for use.

 How to use Clexane

-- Change injection sites each time to stop the skin from hardening.
+- Injection site: Change injection sites each time to stop your skin from hardening.

-- If you miss a dose, inject it as soon as you remember, if it is on the same day.
-If it is the next day, skip the missed dose and inject your normal dose.
-Do not double the dose.
+- Missed dose: If it is nearly time for your next dose, skip the missed dose and inject your next dose at the usual time.
+Otherwise, inject the missed dose as soon as possible.
+Do not inject 2 doses at the same time.
 Contact your doctor if you miss 2 or more doses in a row.